 I have a testimony of the truthfulness of the Gospel of Jesus Christ.
 Christ lives and I am grateful for the Atonement.

-To send flowers to Zeniff's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Zeniff J Cox, please visit our floral store.